9ightshade/MooV-blockchain-bootcamp-/README.md

 Transcation id for project two

-at13t927g8ur9f9va6unma9v3urd04hfjvfznksp9vr654k7hw04u8stxm2qn
+at146h2d5e060u6v65cal4axjhq8x5nasr9wpnxga08jc0ttfpe7vrszcw5m6

-// The 'dante_salvador_token1' program. program dante_salvador_token1.aleo { // The Token record datatype. record Token { // The token owner. owner: address, // The token amount. amount: u64, } // The mint function initializes a new record with the // specified number of tokens assigned to the specified receiver. transition mint(owner: address, amount: u64) -> Token { return Token { owner: owner, amount: amount, }; } // The transfer function sends the specified number of tokens // to the receiver from the provided token record. transition transfer(token: Token, to: address, amount: u64) -> (Token, Token) {
+// The 'token_moov_nightshade.aleo' program. program dante_salvador_token1.aleo { // The Token record datatype. record Token { // The token owner. owner: address, // The token amount. amount: u64, } // The mint function initializes a new record with the // specified number of tokens assigned to the specified receiver. transition mint(owner: address, amount: u64) -> Token { return Token { owner: owner, amount: amount, }; } // The transfer function sends the specified number of tokens // to the receiver from the provided token record. transition transfer(token: Token, to: address, amount: u64) -> (Token, Token) {

     // Checks the given token record has sufficient balance.
     // This `sub` operation is safe, and the proof will fail